apjones6/DiceRoller/README.md

 ## NuGet Packages ##

-Currently this project uses a single NuGet package which is not included in the GIT repository.
-This should be installed using the NuGet tools for now.
+Currently this project uses NuGet packages which are not included in the GIT repository.
+These should be installed using the NuGet tools for now.
 I will work out how to get Visual Studio to install missing NuGet packages on build when I have time.